 - 1 tablespoon cinnamon

-- Roll into four balls and refrigerate overnight, covered with wax paper.
+- Roll the dough into four balls and refrigerate overnight, covered.

-- The next day, preheat the oven to 350 degrees.
+- The next day, preheat the oven to 350 degrees F.

-- Roll each ball into a thin rounded rectangle type thing on parchment paper.
+- Roll each ball into a thin (1/8 inch or so) rounded rectangle type thing on parchment paper.

-- Mix together sugars, ⅓ cup softened butter and 1 tablespoon cinnamon spread on your dough, not getting too close to the edges.
+- For the filling, mix together sugars, 1/3 cup softened butter and 1 tablespoon cinnamon.
+Spread on your dough, not getting too close to the edges.

 - Add nuts and roll up like a jelly roll.
 If your dough is sticking, use the parchment paper to carefully lift it off.